neuralmagic/deepsparse/docs/source/debugging-optimizing/numactl-utility.md

 Appending `--preferred 1` is needed here since the DeepSparse Engine is being bound to CPUs on the second socket.

-Note that using more than two sockets may not offer improvements over two sockets; if you have options, try different scenarios to see which setup is ideal for your use case.
-For batch size considerations, use an amount that is evenly divisible by the number of sockets you intend to use.
+Note: When running on multiple sockets using a batch size that is evenly divisible by the number of sockets will yield the best performance.

 ## DeepSparse Engine and Thread Pinning